John Ehrenreich

 John Ehrenreich (born February 20, 1943) is an American clinical psychologist and social critic, who has published books on health policy, humanitarian policy, US history and US social policy.
 He is known for his development (with his then-wife, Barbara Ehrenreich) of the idea of the "medical–industrial complex" and the concept of the "professional–managerial class".

-His book, Third Wave Capitalism: How Money, Power, and the Pursuit of Self-Interest have Imperiled the American Dream (Cornell University Press).was described by Washington Post columnist E.J.
+His book, Third Wave Capitalism: How Money, Power, and the Pursuit of Self-Interest Have Imperiled the American Dream (Cornell University Press) was described by Washington Post columnist E.J.
 Dionne as "a brilliant take on what ails our society and our politics," and by Arlie Hochschild, author of Strangers in Their Own Land, as "a fascinating 'long look' at America....
 Sobering, startling, important―a big-think book."

 His latest book is The Making of a Pandemic: Social, Political, and Psychological Perspectives on Covid-19 (Springer).

 Life and work

-Born in Philadelphia, Ehrenreich received his bachelor's degree in 1964 from Harvard College, followed by a Ph.D. in cellular biology from Rockefeller University and a second PhD in Clinical Psychology from the New School for Social Research.
+Born in Philadelphia, Ehrenreich received his bachelor's degree in 1964 from Harvard College, followed by a Ph.D. in cellular biology from Rockefeller University and a second Ph.D. in clinical psychology from the New School for Social Research.
 He was a professor at the State University of New York at Old Westbury, first in American Studies, later in Psychology.
 He retired from Old Westbury in 2018.

 In 1967, Ehrenreich married fellow Rockefeller University graduate student Barbara Alexander, now better known as social critic and best-selling author Barbara Ehrenreich (Nickel and Dimed).
 Together, John and Barbara Ehrenreich played a leading role in the anti-Vietnam war movement in New York and published several early books and articles, including Long March, Short Spring: The Student Uprising at Home and Abroad (1969), The American Health Empire: Power, Profits and Politics (1970), and The Professional-Managerial Class (1977).

 Although the pair divorced in the late-1970s, John and Barbara Ehrenreich continued to author occasional articles together, including an updating of their previous work on the professional managerial class, Death of a Yuppie Dream: The Rise and Fall of the Professional Managerial Class (2013), and The Making of the American 99% (And the Collapse of the Middle Class (2011).